RWAP/PrinterToPDF/README.md

                             windows: Windows (CR+LF)
                             mac:     MAC (CR)
-    -8                      Use 8 Bit characters (CANNOT be used with -i) -i                      Use character codes 160-255 as italics (CANNOT be used with -8) -q                      Quiet mode - do not output any messages
+    -8                      Use 8 Bit characters (CANNOT be used with -i) -9                      Use 9 Pin printing (ESC/P standard for line feeds) -i                      Use character codes 160-255 as italics (CANNOT be used with -8) -q                      Quiet mode - do not output any messages